Improving credit after bankruptcy or foreclosure

 So, how can you repair your credit score after it has been damaged?

-Unfortunately, it is far easier to bring your credit score down than it is to make improve it.
-Nevertheless there are steps you can take.
+Unfortunately, it is far easier to bring your credit score down than it is to make it go up.

 Step #1: visit annualcreditreport.com

 Learn the extent of the damage and get organized.

 , a website set up under federal law to give consumers access to their credit reports.